karthik14kth/TestCodes/README.md

 # TestCodes
-This is my code for whether app for test assignment.
+This is my repository for commiting my codes.